 Three.
 Suria could see it all in her mind’s eye.
 A horror show one could not turn away from, one none dared to ever make, playing and repeating endlessly whether awake or asleep.
 Had she known… But none could foresee the events, not even the original terrorist cell.
 Somehow, it had all gotten out of control.
 Stolen from her grasp, from theirs, were the lives lived before; the dreams, goals, aspirations, loves, and hopes of millions vanquished and left undone.
 Whoever uttered ‘Stop the world, I want to get off’ had a powerful set of lungs and maybe the magic touch.
 For it did stop.

 Two.
 She heard the lock turn as the key made contact.
 Heard the people behind her struggle to come to life, their coughs and bemoaning of aches announcing what she already knew.
 Suria was no longer the daughter of Paul and Sylvia Baker.
 The knife felt heavy in her hand, foreign yet comfortable.
 She was no longer that same girl who had skinned her knees the first time she jumped from the swing set.
 No longer the heartsick teen that lost her virginity on prom night to Ted Harris, only to be dumped the following week.
 Nor was she Suria Baker, the woman, pharmacist, and soon to be wife.
 That reality had parted before it ever arrived.
-Long before Mark Bishop took his final breath and communicated the depth of his love with those amazing brown eyes.
-They had reminded her of a clear stream with a rock bed.
-That last time forgiveness had been its current.
+Long before Mark Bishop took his final breath and communicated the depth of his love with those amazing brown eyes – like a clear stream over a rock bed – only that last time forgiveness had been its current.

 “Back away.”
 It was a different voice muffled by the usual click of the lock and the heavy slide of the door.
 The gun entered the room first followed by the flick of fingers releasing the safety.
 The man behind the Glock pointed the muzzle around the room.
 As he looked down the sight, his eyes locked with hers.
 He stared at her for a moment – judging – before moving on.
 “All clear.”